fairlearn/fairlearn/TERMINOLOGY.md

 There are many types of harms (see, e.g., the [keynote by K. Crawford at NeurIPS 2017](https://www.youtube.com/watch?v=fMym_BKWQzk)).
 The fairlearn package is most applicable to two kinds of harms:

-- _Allocation harms_.
-These harms can occur when AI systems extend or withhold opportunities, resources, or information.
+- _Allocation harms_ can occur when AI systems extend or withhold opportunities, resources, or information.
 Some of the key applications are in hiring, school admissions, and lending.

-- _Quality-of-service harms_.
-Quality of service refers to whether a system works as well for one person as it does for another, even if no opportunities, resources, or information are extended or withheld.
+- _Quality-of-service harms_ can occur when a system does not work as well for one person as it does for another, even if no opportunities, resources, or information are extended or withheld.
+Examples include varying accuracy in face recognition or hate speech detection.

 ### Fairness assessment and unfairness mitigation